 2. Calculate Pre-Tax Pay

-Determine your employees’ gross pay for the pay period:
+Determine how often you'll pay your employees—weekly, bi-weekly, semi-monthly, monthly or a different cadence all together.
+Then figure out your employees’ gross pay for the pay period:

 - Salaried employees: Divide their yearly salary by the number of pay periods in your annual payroll schedule.